City-of-Helsinki/respa/README.md

     Add to ID token: Off
     Add to access token: On

-Next you need to configure new key to respa.
+Next you need to configure new key to Respa.
 This can be done by adding JWT_AUTH into local_settings.py:

     JWT_AUTH = {
         'JWT_AUDIENCE': 'your client',